Modular Koszul duality for Soergel bimodules: Wall-crossing functors

-\begin{rmk} Recall from~\S\ref{ss:wall-crossing-idea} that we could add the correction components in two ways.
-Here, we work with one of these.
+\begin{rmk} Recall from~\S\ref{ss:wall-crossing-idea} that we could add the correction components to $\cT_s \ast (-)$ in two ways.
+Here, we work with one of these ways.
 Both choices lead to naturally isomorphic $\z(\p\xi_s)$, hence naturally isomorphic $\xi_s$. \end{rmk}